 Definition of Projection Scenarios

-In addition to the projection for the medium scenario based on probabilistic methods which provide 80 and 95 per cent prediction intervals, the 2022 Revision includes ten different projection scenarios (see table below) that convey the sensitivity of the medium scenario projection to changes in the underlying assumptions, and to explore the implications of alternative future scenarios of population change.
+In addition to the projection for the medium scenario based on probabilistic methods which provide 80 and 95 per cent prediction intervals, the 2024 Revision includes includes thirteen different deterministic projection scenarios (see table below) that convey the sensitivity of the medium scenario projection to changes in the underlying assumptions, and to explore the implications of alternative future scenarios of population change.
 The results for these additional projection scenarios are available from the Download Center for the standard projection results in Excel file format as extra worksheets in each workbook file), or CSV file format.
 Probabilistic projection results are available as a separate set of files, see Download > Probabilistic Projections and Figures.

 Mortality scenarios: A constant-mortality scenario, and a “no change” scenario (i.e., both fertility and mortality are kept constant) are available.
 The constant-mortality scenario uses the same fertility assumption (medium fertility), and international migration assumption as the medium scenario.
 Consequently, the results of the constant-mortality scenario can be compared with those of the medium scenario to assess the effect that changing mortality has on various population quantities.